zachwhalen/creativecoding/projects.md

 ## Please note: This page is out of date.
 Students should consult more recent versions of these project descriptions in Canvas.

-In this class you'll be completing several smaller projects throughout the semester -- about one per week -- and then you'll select and revise your best work to include in a final portfolio.
+In this class you'll be completing several smaller projects throughout the semester -- about one every other week -- and then you'll select and revise your best work to include in a final portfolio.

 ## Project: Bot
-Make a bot for Twitter or Mastadon.
+Make a bot for Twitter or Mastodon.
 It can be text or image-based, but it should be meaningful in some way.
 I suggest using Cheap Bots Done Quick, but might also want to consider [Tweepy](http://www.tweepy.org/) or a hosted bot with [Glitch.com](http://www.glitch.com), bearing in mind that Twitter's API constraints may make this route untenable.

-(NB: If you want your bot to live in Mastadon, I recommend the [botsin.space](http://botsin.space) instance.)
+(NB: If you want your bot to live in Mastodon, I recommend the [botsin.space](http://botsin.space) instance.)

 ### Criteria
 * To receive credit, your bot must